cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-22-the-dynamic-features-of-java.md

 > -- <cite>[Wikipedia](https://en.wikipedia.org/wiki/Dynamic_programming_language)</cite>

 The existence of dynamic features in Java impacts its footprint at runtime.
-For instance, a Java program can read strings from external files, register those strings as classes, load those classes into the class loader, create proxies, serialize them, and so on, **all at runtime!**
+For instance, a Java program can read strings from external files, register those strings as classes, load those classes via custom class loaders, create proxies, serialize them, and so on, **all at runtime!**
 Consequently, program analysis tools based on static analysis can't afford to make assumptions about what should be kept at runtime and what should not.

 > “Static analysis is a popular technique to detect bugs and vulnerabilities early in the life cycle of a program when it is still relatively inexpensive to fix those issues.